Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Introduction

 \section{Introduction}

-Ridge regression \citep{hoerl_and_kennard_1970}, which can be used as a classifier by encoding the class as a regression target \citep[e.g.][pp 184--186]{bishop_2006}, has an efficient closed-form solution that allows for evaluating multiple candidate values of the ridge parameter with a single model fit \citep[e.g.,][]{tew_etal_2023}.
+Ridge regression \citep{hoerl_and_kennard_1970} can be used as a classifier by encoding the class as a regression target \citep[e.g.][pp 184--186]{bishop_2006}, and has an efficient closed-form solution that allows for evaluating multiple candidate values of the ridge parameter with a single model fit \citep[e.g.,][]{tew_etal_2023}.
 However, by itself, ridge regression does not provide probabilistic predictions.

-In contrast, logistic regression provides probabilistic predictions.
+In contrast, fitting a logistic regression model involves directly optimising log-loss.
 However, regularised maximum likelihood estimates for logistic regression can only be found by an iterative solver.
-Additionally, and in contrast to ridge regression, evaluating different candidate values for an $L_{q}$ regularisation parameter requires (re)fitting the model, possibly multiple times for each candidate value of the regularisation parameter (e.g., under $k$-fold cross-validation).
+Additionally, and in contrast to ridge regression, evaluating different candidate values for an $\ell_{q}$ regularisation parameter requires refitting the model, possibly multiple times for each candidate value of the regularisation parameter (e.g., under $k$-fold cross-validation).

+We show that a ridge regression model, with its coefficients scaled so as to minimise log-loss for a set of prevalidated predictions---derived from the estimated leave-one-out cross-validation (LOOCV) error---closely matches logistic regression in terms of both {\zo} (classification error) and log-loss, while being significantly more computationally efficient.

+This approach has several distinct advantages.
+It is highly efficient, making use of quantities already computed in fitting the ridge regression model in order to find the scaling parameter, $\kappa$, and tune the probabilities of the model.
+The model fit is deterministic (for a given training set), as it is based on LOOCV, without the variability inherent in $k$-fold ($k < n$) cross-validation.
+Significantly, the process also has essentially no hyperparameters: while the set of candidate values for the ridge parameter is technically a hyperparameter, in practice this can be kept at its default value.

+While the shortcut method for computing LOOCV error for ridge regression and probability calibration are both individually well established, prior work does not appear to take advantage of the shortcut estimate of LOOCV error for the purposes of calibrating a ridge regression model, or to recognise how broadly effective the resulting model is.
+The potential advantages of the prevalidated ridge regression model over logistic regression in terms of computational efficiency, simplicity, and reliability are significant, because logistic regression is so widely used, and because logistic regression is sensitive to the correct tuning of its hyperparameters, particularly in relation to regularisation, and particularly in the context of high-dimensional data.